IVSoftware/arrow-keys-move-button/README.md

     private void onMoveUp() =>
         pictureBox1.Location = new Point(pictureBox1.Location.X, pictureBox1.Location.Y - 15);
     private void onMoveRight() =>
-        pictureBox1.Location = new Point(pictureBox1.Location.X + 15,
+        pictureBox1.Location = new Point(pictureBox1.Location.X + 15,  pictureBox1.Location.Y);
-            pictureBox1.Location.Y);
     private void onMoveDown() =>
         pictureBox1.Location = new Point(pictureBox1.Location.X, pictureBox1.Location.Y + 15);
     private const int WM_KEYDOWN = 0x0100;
     private const int WM_HOTKEY = 0x0312;
 }
 ```
 ___

-Now, you're probably thinking, "If all that's is true, why not just click-to-focus the `PictureBox` that I want to move, and handle key events that it's already receiving now that is has focus?"
+**Alternative**

+Since key events on their own behave in a way that doesn't meet the objective, it's much cleaner to inherit from `PictureBox` to make a control that can focus and knows how to move _itself_ by handling key events that it would receive once it has focus.

-Yes, and to make it easier still, let's just inherit from `PictureBox` to make a control that knows how to move _itself_ and then go to the Designer.cs file and swap out instances of `PictureBox` for our extended class `PictureBoxEx`.
-This makes the `Form` class very simple as well.
+To use this control, go to the Designer.cs file and swap out instances of `PictureBox` for extended class `PictureBoxEx`.
+Here's the final, alternative solution with the `Form` class simplified as a result.

 ```
 public partial class MainForm : Form